 DO NOT attempt any adjustments, maintenance, service or repairs with the engine running.
-STOP engine.
-STOP blade.
+Stop engine.
+Stop blade.
 Engage parking brake.
 Remove key.
 Remove spark plug wire from spark plug and secure away from plug.
 Engine and components are HOT.
 Avoid serious burns, allow all parts to cool before working on machine.
-Fuel Filler Cap and vent must be closed securely to prevent fuel spillage.
+Fuel Filler Cap and Vent must be closed securely to prevent fuel spillage.

-4.2.2.
+4.2.3.
 MOWER DECK ADJUSTMENT (Side-To-Side Levelness)

 Before making deck leveling adjustments, check the tire pressure.
 Front tires 12 psi, rear tires 12 psi.
-If tires are properly inflated and mowing is still uneven, adjust side-to-side deck levelness.
+If tires are properly inflated and mowing is still uneven, adjust sideto-side deck levelness.

 - 1. Place Rider on a smooth level surface. - 2.
-Turn engine off and remove key, remove spark plug wire from spark plug and secure wire away from plug. - 3.
-Place a piece of angle iron, pipe, or similar object under center of deck at the rear. - 4.
-Remove rear hanger chains and allow center, rear of deck to rest on angle iron. - 5.
-Measure the distance from blade tips to floor.
+Follow WARNING statement found on this page. - 3.
+Place a piece of angle iron, pipe, or similar object under center of deck at the rear.

+4. Remove rear hanger chains and allow center, rear of deck to rest on angle iron.

+5. Measure the distance from blade tips to floor.
 If the measurement is within 1/8" from side-to-side, the deck attitude is satisfactory.
-If difference from side-to-side is greater than 1/8", continue with adjustment. - 6.
-Loosen the shoulder bolt retaining the left side of blade pedals.
+If difference from side-to-side is greater than 1/8", continue with adjustment.